When it comes to holiday marketing, advice and general best practices are everywhere.

-While total revenue, conversion rates, and ad spend all skyrocket over the holidays … average order value does not:
+While total revenue, conversion rates, and ad spend all skyrocket … average order value does not:

 Most likely, this is due to (1) increased competition, and (2) deal hunters taking advantage of one-off sales and deep discounts.
 The solution lies in three strategies.

 How to boost AOV for ecommerce holiday marketing:

 One, new customer acquisition through paid advertising that begins building audiences before costs soar (i.e., a delayed-attribution model and heavy emphasis on retargeting).

 Two, existing customer re-acquisition through segmented email marketing before and during the big days that majors on past-purchases and real-time personalization.

 Three, offers and deal structures like product bundling, tiered discounts, and shipping based on spending thresholds.

 What about the second-biggest concern: customer service needs?